ibm-cloud-docs/assistant/failover.md

 ## Considerations
 {: #failover-considerations}

-Watson Assistant instances in one region are unaware of instances in a second region, which can affect some of features and capabilities in Watson Assistant.
+Watson Assistant instances in one region are unaware of instances in a second region, which can affect some features and capabilities in Watson Assistant.

 ### Analytics
 {: #failover-analytics}